georgedigs/ccp-clf-c02/docs/Cloud Financial Management/index.md

 ### AWS Budgets

-In _AWS Budgets_ you can create budgets to plan your service usage, service costs, and instance reservations.
+In AWS Budgets, you can create budgets to plan your service usage, service costs, and instance reservations.
 The information in AWS Budgets updates three times a day.
 This helps you to accurately determine how close your usage is to your budgeted amounts or to the AWS Free Tier limits.
 In AWS Budgets, you can also set custom alerts when your usage exceeds (or is forecasted to exceed) the budgeted amount.

 #### Example: AWS Budgets: